Chureito Pagoda framed by vibrant autumn leaves with snow-capped Mount Fuji in the background on a clear, sunny day in Fujiyoshida, Japan.

 The process wasn’t difficult.
 After filling in the online application form, I made an appointment to visit the embassy and left the listed documents.
 The visa is normally ready within 5 working days.

-Other Requirements for Entry into Japan
+Other Requirements for Japan Travel

 There are two forms you will actually need to fill for passing through Japanese immigration.
 However, you don’t necessarily have to do anything in advance.
 You have an option to do everything on the flight or on the spot, when you arrive.